Concerns & Complaints about a Physiotherapist

 Public or private?

-Hearings are open to the public unless the panel orders limits to protect sensitive information, safety, or the integrity of the process.
+Hearings are usually open to the public.
+In some cases, the panel may limit what can be shared to protect private information, safety, or the fairness of the process.
 We post notice of scheduled hearings on our website.

 Fair process